NabheetCloud/VirtualJAM/README.md

-# VirtualJAM
+# VJAM
 ## Background
-The intent of starting this Virtual JAM is as follow
+The intent of starting this VJAM is as follow
 - To involve all those developers who don't have local community but want to learn
 - To involve all those developers who can not attend an actual CodeJAM
-- To learn from each other what they know, its very difficult to learn everything but in VirtualJAM the experts in that subject can help us learn
+- To learn from each other what they know, its very difficult to learn everything but in VJAM the experts in that subject can help us learn

+## Duration of the Virtual JAM
+- Everyone is busy with his/her work so keeping in mind a VJAM duration can vary from 1 hour to 2 hours max.

+## How we will execute it?
+- 45-50% of the time will be for the presenter and rest for the participants.

 ## Who can Participate?
 - Anyone to everyone only thing needed is a willingness to learn.